 weSanta got a tablet for her.
 I had (and still do) have strict intentions to only let her use it with special privileges with mostly educational apps or the occasional movie watching moments.
 This was especially great going to Disney as she has opportunity to use it on the plane and in the hotel room at night to watch some pre-downloaded Netflix shows and movies.
 We have yet to ever bring it out to a restaurant but I’m sure it will be useful down the road to entertain either girl while the other is at a practice, game or activity.
 I created this follow up post about our favorite apps for preschoolers on the Amazon Fire!

-Want to see our other favorites at younger ages?
+Want to see our other favorites at younger ages or a 5 year old?
 Check out each of the posts below:

 - Favorite Products for a 3 year old